yyyaaaccc/dnd-dice-roller/README.md

 # Summary

 ![roll.py logo](/assets/images/d20_small.png)
-Roll the specified dice and return the result as a string.
+Roll the specified dice using commandline and return the result as a string.

 # Parameters